-All pupils in Year One will be screened using the National Assessment materials in Term 6, end of June.
+All pupils in Year One will be screened using the National Assessment materials in June.
 If the pupils in Year One fail the screening they will be retested when they are in Year Two.
 This data will be submitted to the Local Authority.
 Parents will be informed on the outcome of the phonic screening check in Year 1 and Year 2 if appropriate in their end of year report.